programming-notes/active-record-intro-retrieving-records-challenge/README.md

 We're going to work with our class from within the console.
 To open the console, from the command line, run `bundle exec rake console`.

 This executes the `console` Rake task, opening IRB with our environment loaded.
 We can interact with our models in the console.
-We can select records from the database, insert new records, destroy records, etc.  We're going to sample the class methods for retreiving records that our `Dog` class inherits from ActiveRecord::Base.
-For a more comprehensive list of options, see the [RailsGuides](http://guides.rubyonrails.org/active_record_querying.html).

 From within the console run ...